 Expenses are unavoidable.
 It just costs money to live!
 Fortunately, you can choose to limit the wrong expenses, just by tweaking your budget a bit.
-This will lift your spirits, your bank account, and your day-to-day happiness.
+Who doesn’t get stoked on saving a few bucks!?
 To do so, you’ll need to weed out less-than-stellar purchases.
 A few repeat buys can totally drain your happiness, and slowly–before you even notice, you’re underwater!
 Check out these budget busters which might be secretly eating away at your wellbeing.

 Also called comfort food, junk food can vice-grip your happiness if you’re not careful.
 The next time you see the chips, the jerky or the candy, keep your hands in your pockets.
 Experts believe eating junk food can create feelings of guilt once the money is spent.
 Who needs guilt?
 Not you!